 Calvin leaned forward and glared at Ollie across from him.
 “Oh, yeah?
 No one's ever returned from Re-Ed.”

 “Let's not argue among ourselves.
 We have to stick together to survive.
 Where we're going is tera-times worse than prison.”

 “Tera, like in Terabyte.
 Big, huge, gigantic, a lot, bigger than a wiggajot.
 Anyway, two teachers came to see my mother.
 I bugged the living room.”
-Charlie straightened his back.
+Ollie straightened his back.
 “The guards make boys strip and play with themselves.
 Some have boys go down on them like Lolitos.
 Teachers do too, if you want favors.”

 “Guards and instructors have sisters, too.”

 “Cock-and-bull to scare you into lapping up your school work, red doggy.”
 Calvin's voice broke.
 He waved his hand in fake defiance.
 Similar rumors swirled around Boys Finishing School every time students disappeared.
 No one ever came back to tell.